 He adds that a big appeal to his new academic home is the Marshall School’s substantially larger undergraduate population, slightly more than 4,000 students to Wharton’s 2,500.

-“My sense on the resources side is that Marshall actually is very well run and the resource space is strong,” says Garrett, who will be taking on his fourth deanship of a business school in what would be less than nine years.
+“My sense on the resources side is that Marshall actually is very well run and the resource space is strong,” says Garrett, who will be taking on his fourth deanship of a business school in what will be less than nine years.
 Before Wharton, the Australia native had been dean for a year and one-half at the University of New South Wales’ Australian School of Business and for a single year at the University of Sydney’s business school.
 He will assume the Marshall deanship on July 1 of 2020.

 “The challenge, I think, for a place like Marshall actually is a similar challenge that we have at Wharton, which is the economics of undergraduate education are just different.
 Tuitions are lower and financial aid is a bigger part of the story.
 I’m absolutely committed to undergraduate education and to ensuring the school has the best students, not the best students who can afford to pay.”